Make sure you have a memorable holiday for all the right reasons with our top budgeting tips.

 If you don’t have money saved up, think about a credit card that has an interest-free period on purchases.
 This will give you some time to pay back your spending when you get home.
 However, you should ensure you can afford to pay it back before the interest-free period ends.

-Both the Post Office Platinum MasterCard and Nationwide Visa cards offer three months with no interest to pay and, more importantly, no commission charge on overseas purchases.
-However, the Nationwide card comes with strings attached in that you need to use it at home to build up an ‘allowance’ of commission-free purchases abroad.
+The Post Office Platinum MasterCard offers three months with no interest to pay and, more importantly, no commission charge on overseas purchases.
+The Nationwide Visa offers a whopping 15-month 0% period on purchases and also doesn’t charge for spending overseas, though it comes with strings attached in that you need to use it at home to build up an ‘allowance’ of commission-free purchases abroad.

-If you’re 50 or over, the Saga Over 50s Platinum Visa card has a more generous 0% period – in this case nine months.
-It has a representative APR of 11.9%.
+If you’re 50 or over, the Saga Over 50s Platinum Visa card has nine-month 0% period, with a representative APR of 11.9%.

 Once you've planned your budget, do your very best to stick to it.